ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

    {:pre}
    Add `/productpage` to the end of the URL and you should only get the v1 of the BookInfo application - No stars for ratings

-4. To enable the Istio service mesh for A/B testing against the new service version, modify the original `VirtualService` rule to send only Firefox traffic to v2
+4. To enable the Istio service mesh for A/B testing against the new service version, modify the original `VirtualService` rule to send only Firefox traffic to v2.
+You may change the `user-agent` to any other installed browser on your machine

    ```sh
    cat <<EOF | oc replace -f -